project-owner/PeppyMeter/README.md

 ## Hokusai Edition 2020.11.15

-* Adde new meters to the large, medium and small groups.
+* Added new meters to the large, medium and small groups.
 * Added new group 'wide' with resolution 1280x400px.

 ## Constable Edition 2020.08.08